vanbroup/documents/output/CS.md

 ### 5.2.1 Trusted roles

-### 5.2.2 Number of Individuals Required per Task

-The CA Private Key SHALL be backed up, stored, and recovered only by personnel in trusted roles using, at least, dual control in a physically secured environment.

 ### 5.2.2 Number of persons required per task

 The CA Private Key SHALL be backed up, stored, and recovered only by personnel in trusted roles using, at least, dual control in a physically secured environment.

 ### 5.2.3 Identification and authentication for each role

-### 5.2.4 Roles requiring separation of duties

 ### 5.2.4 Roles requiring separation of duties